AccessNow/helpline_documentation_resources/advice/secure_online_accounts/2fa_faq_google_apps.md

 <a name="moreInformation"></a>Where can I find more information?
 -----------------------------------

 Google has a [how to and question list](https://support.google.com/accounts/topic/28786?hl=en&ref_topic=3382253) for 2-Step, and the [EFF’s guide](https://ssd.eff.org/en/module/how-enable-two-factor-authentication) is a great overview.
-Ask the Helpline if you have any other questions!